djvill/APLS/doc/how-to-use/search/search-other-layers.md

 ### Searching numeric layers

-The pattern input fields for numeric layers allow you to define a numerical range you would like to search for.
+The pattern inputs for numeric layers allow you to define a numerical range you would like to search for.

-The following layers use numeric range input fields:
+The following layers use numeric range pattern inputs:
 - <span class="layer">frequency_from_celex</span>
 - <span class="layer">frequency_in_corpus</span>
 - <span class="layer">speech_rate</span>